Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 *You must make a food purchase to get the free play points.

-Local Library’s Have Fun Reading Programs with Prizes
+Local Libraries Have Fun Reading Programs with Prizes from local businesses

 Don’t forget to check your public library to see if they have a summer reading rewards program!